cameronapak/freedom-stack/README.md

 ### Blog

-Access your blog's CMS on the `/keystatic` path.

-The blog is powered by [Keystatic CMS](https://keystatic.com/), which is a git-based content management system.
+Blog is powered by Astro db.

-- [ ] Connect your blog to GitHub mode: https://keystatic.com/docs/github-mode.

 ## Vision